ridhampokiya2110/aws-serverless-resume-challenge/README.md

 CORS (Cross-Origin Resource Sharing) was configured to allow only specific headers and methods, preventing unauthorized domain requests.

-🧩 Challenges & Troubleshooting
-A major part of this project involved debugging complex cloud configuration issues:

-The S3 "Access Denied" Bug: Solved the XML error issue by identifying a mismatch between the CloudFront Distribution ID and the S3 Bucket Policy.
-I successfully reconfigured the Origin Access Control (OAC) settings and performed Cache Invalidations to force update the CDN.

-Schema Initialization: Resolved Lambda execution errors by manually initializing the DynamoDB table with a primary key (id: 1) and a starting attribute (visitors: 0).

-API Integration: Debugged frontend-to-backend communication by implementing custom headers in the Lambda response to satisfy CORS requirements.

 📖 Project Setup Steps
 S3: Create bucket and upload index.html, style.css, and script.js.